dpzrz/SYS-350/milestone6.md

 ### Boot Media

 We start by creating a bootable usb drive that houses our windwos 2019 server manager image.
-This willbe the base of our servies and network.
+This willbe the base of our services and network.

 <img width="341" height="481" alt="image" src="https://github.com/user-attachments/assets/9e4c63cc-dce4-44ac-be31-ce2167db4e92" />

+With this bootable drive we then have to physically go over to our blade and reimage it using the basic steps.
+This will completly delete all data off the blades hardrives.
+All partitions and all information.